Learn / Guides / A/B testing guide

 How to use it: Omniconvert lets you create detailed reports on A/B tests, including data on test variations, conversion rates, and statistical significance.
 For example, you can A/B test whether a video or a product demo performs better on your landing page; or test if offering a discount for an annual subscription or a tiered pricing model generates more revenue.

-Other noteworthy features: the software also has tools, such as surveys and polls, for collecting qualitative customer feedback, which you can use to measure customer satisfaction, identify areas for improvement, and optimize the product experience (PX).
+Other noteworthy features: this A/B testing software also has tools such as surveys and polls for collecting qualitative customer feedback, so you can measure customer satisfaction, identify areas for improvement, and optimize the product experience (PX)

-Pro tip: connect your Omniconvert A/B test experiments to your Hotjar account and start using heatmaps and session recordings to really understand user behavior and make changes that ultimately convert more users.
+💡 Pro tip: connect your Omniconvert A/B test experiments to Hotjar and start using Heatmaps and Recordings to really understand visitor behavior and make changes that convert more users.

-For example, let’s say you want to improve user engagement and retention for your SaaS (software as a service) product.
-Using Omniconvert and Hotjar, you can create an A/B test that compares two versions of your onboarding process and watch how users interact with your service by watching recordings, so you can optimize the experience and get more users to complete onboarding and adopt your product.
+Let’s say you want to improve user engagement and retention for your SaaS (software as a service) product.
+Use Omniconvert to create an A/B test that compares two versions of your onboarding process, and then watch Hotjar recordings to see how users interact with your service, so you can optimize the customer experience and get more users to complete onboarding and adopt your product.

 4. Unbounce

-Unbounce is a landing page builder software that includes A/B testing and analytics features that allow you to track the performance of your landing pages and optimize conversion rates.
+Unbounce is a landing page builder software that includes A/B testing and analytics features that allow you to track your key performance indicators (KPIs) and optimize conversion rates.

 How to use it: testing different page headlines is a common A/B test to run with Unbounce.
-An ecommerce company, for example, can test two different headlines—‘Shop now’ vs. ‘Buy now’—on its product page to see which drives more clicks and sales.
+An ecommerce company, for example, can test two different headline rollouts—‘Shop now’ vs. ‘Buy now’—on its product page to see which drives more clicks and sales.

 Because Unbounce provides real-time reporting on test results, you can monitor the progress of your A/B tests, including metrics like conversion rates, click-through rates, and bounce rates, and make changes as needed.

-Other noteworthy features: Unbounce also has a Smart Traffic feature that automatically directs visitors to the best-performing page version based on real-time performance data.
-This feature helps you optimize and maximize your conversion rates and marketing ROI.
+Other noteworthy features: Unbounce also has a Smart Traffic feature that automatically directs visitors to the best-performing page version based on real-time performance data, helping you optimize and maximize your conversion rates and marketing ROI.

 5. Crazy Egg